AndreKurait/EECS-731-Project-4/README.md

 # EECS 731 Project 4

-This is Andre Kurait's third project for EECS 731, Data Science in Fall 2019.
+This is Andre Kurait's fourth project for EECS 731, Data Science in Fall 2019.
-For this project, I analyzed several clustering models to link similar movies.
+For this project, I analyzed several regressing models to predict football scores.

 ## Project Requirements
 ### NFL, MLB, NBA and Soccer scores